LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 <u>Midterm and Final Quizzes</u>

 The midterm and final quizzes are given in weeks 5 and 11.
 See the course schedule for exact dates and times.
+Quizzes are "closed book", but students may prepare a 4 X 6 notecard to refer to during the quiz.
 These quizzes may be taken either:

 - In the classroom during the normal class time.
-For quizzes taken in the classroom, students are allowed to use the textbook, tutorials, and notes.
 -  In the testing center in the Center Building, room 311.
 See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.
-For quizzes taken in the testing center, only a 4 X 6 card is allowed.

 ### Code Reviews